E. Pierce Marshall: Career

-Marshall began his career at General Motors as an engine test engineer, followed by a brief tour with the United States Navy.
-After leaving the navy, Marshall worked for Loeb, Rhoades & Co., an investment bank in New York.

-In 1969, Marshall moved to Houston to work with his father.
+Marshall began his career in 1961 at General Motors as an engine test engineer, followed by a brief tour with the United States Navy.
+After leaving the Navy in 1965, Marshall worked as an analyst for Loeb, Rhoades & Co., an investment bank in New York.
+In 1967, Marshall moved to Anaheim, California to work for Nickey / Bill Thomas Race Cars.
+In 1969, Marshall moved to Houston, Texas to work with his father in private investments.

 At his brother's wedding in 1974, he and his brother were each given shares representing a 4% stake in Koch Industries by their father, J. Howard Marshall II, who said "these are the crown jewels, take care of them."

 In 1980, the four sons of Fred C. Koch fought over control of Koch Industries, founded by their father.
 J. Howard Marshall III sided with Bill Koch and Frederick R. Koch, while Pierce and his father sided with Charles Koch and David Koch, resulting in J. Howard Marshall buying back the shares he had previously given J. Howard Marshall III.
 The company purchased the remaining shares of Bill, Frederick and others in 1983.

-From 1979 to 1981, he was Vice President of Finance of International Oil and Gas Corporation.
+In 1974, Marshall went to work in the commodities trading division for Koch Industries in Houston.
+In 1976, he became Manager of Purchasing for Koch Industries in Wichita, Kansas.
+From 1979 to 1981, he was Vice President of Finance of International Oil and Gas Corporation in Dallas, Texas.
 During 1982, he managed his own investments.
 In 1983, he joined Weber, Hall, Sale and Associates, a stock brokerage firm in Dallas.
-In August 1986, he became the president of Electron Corporation, an iron foundry based in Littleton, Colorado.
+In August 1986, he became the president of Electron Corporation, an iron foundry based in Littleton, Colorado which was founded by his father-in-law, Frank L. Tettemer.
 He also served as chairman since 1981, when his father-in-law died.

-He led Electron through a successful turnaround, saving over 300 jobs in Colorado and Oklahoma.
+He led Electron through a successful turnaround, saving over 300 jobs in Littleton, Colorado and Blackwell, Oklahoma.
 When the health of his father, J. Howard Marshall, began to deteriorate in 1993, he ceased his securities brokerage business, delegated his responsibilities at Electron and assumed operational responsibilities at Marshall Petroleum.

-His father died in 1995, leaving the family fortune in trusts for the benefit of Pierce and leaving his brother, J. Howard Marshall III, and his father's widow, Anna Nicole Smith, out of the will and testament.
-Smith and Marshall III sued, and Pierce and his father's estate were defendants in several cases including Marshall v.
+His father died in 1995, leaving the family fortune in various entities Pierce owned or controlled and leaving his brother, J. Howard Marshall III, and his father's widow, Anna Nicole Smith, out of the will and testament.
+Smith and Marshall III sued, and Pierce and his father's estate were defendants in several cases including In re Estate of J. Howard Marshall II, Marshall v.
 Marshall and Stern v.
 Marshall, which both reached the Supreme Court of the United States.
 In the end, the courts ruled that Marshall III and Smith had no rights to the estate.
 Although Pierce did not like the spotlight and dealing with lawyers, he refused to settle the cases because he believed he was fighting a crusade to honor the final wishes of his father.